lukewtait/mic-hack-2026/README.md

-# Cardiff University Medical Image Computing Hackathon 2026
+# Medical Image Computing Hackathon 2026

 Welcome to the [LINK WHEN PAGE IS LIVE] Medical Image Computing Hackathon (MIC-HACK) 2026!